Insolvency rejected due to lack of assets

 Companies and firms as legal entities (GmbH, AG, etc.) and partnerships (OHG / KG) are dissolved according to the law.

-Process and procedure for the liquidation of a GmbH in case of rejection due to lack of assets
+Procedure and process for the liquidation of a GmbH in the event of dismissal due to lack of assets

-In certain cases, dissolution and deletion of the company without waiting period may also be considered.
+In certain cases, the dissolution and deletion of the company without a waiting period may also be considered.

-The crucial difference is that in this case it is not normally the insolvency administrator who is responsible for winding up the company, but often the management itself or, if necessary, an external specialist such as a lawyer or other expert.
+The crucial difference is that in this case , it is not normally the insolvency administrator who is responsible for winding up the company, but often the management itself.
+If necessary, an external specialist such as a lawyer or other expert is appointed.

 The insolvency court then takes the following steps:

-• Arrange for deletion from the commercial register and from publicly accessible directories. (*Visible with legitimate reasons)
+- Initiate deletion from the commercial register* and from publicly accessible directories. (*Accessible with legitimate reasons)

 Implementation of compulsory enforcement after termination of insolvency proceedings due to lack of assets